zehlchen/devzehl/content/story.md

 Description: Summary of useless information about Zehl!
 Author: Chase Zehl O'Byrne
 Date: 2024-01-21
-Updated: 2024-02-25
+Updated: 2024-02-28
 Template: index
 ---

 # The Zehl Story
-I have a rather fantastical and disjointed juxtaposition of events to recount, but my memory of them is biased from the perspective of the narrator.
+So these are essentially memoirs or an autobiography, but I don't like either of those words, so I'm going to call it a *story*.
+And instead of chapters, we'll call the entries what they in fact are: **episodes of reflection**.

 ![An AI-enhanced picture of Chase Zehl O'Byrne](/assets/chase2.jpg#right)

 ## Preface: The Chase Identity
-The following information is provided for uniformity and consistency, and describes a singular individual:
+The following table all refers to one individual, though each is a different thread in my personality loom.

 |                |                                               |
 |---------------:|:----------------------------------------------|